<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/0198544fd2514a0fb72f9b9f75905f7f/pixel?tag=ViewContent&amp;noscript=1">

 · Traveling the world for training, recruiting, and professional development

-· Recruiting candidates from other countries
+· Recruiting team members from other countries and creating strategic planning for recruitment

-· Implementing company programs at other offices around the globe
+· Implementing company programs at other offices around the globe and set supervisory

 · Altering compensation and benefit plans according to various country laws and regulations